Maryann Corpus-Mañalac: Judiciary

 She joined the judiciary in 1992 as Branch Clerk of Court of the Malolos, Bulacan Regional Trial Court (RTC) Branch 8.
 From 2004 to 2007, she was Presiding Judge of RTC Sta.
 Cruz, Laguna Branch 28 and Acting Presiding Judge of RTC Branch 27.
 In 2007, she was appointed Presiding Judge of Makati City RTC Branch 141, concurrently serving in other trial courts in Malolos and Taguig in later years.

-On August 2017, as Makati RTC Branch 141 judge, she ordered the ejectment of Sunvar Realty Development Corporation and tenants from the government-owned Mile Long Property in Makati, which had been leased by the Rufino and Prieto families, owners of the Philippine Daily Inquirer.
+In August 2017, as Makati RTC Branch 141 judge, she ordered the ejectment of Sunvar Realty Development Corporation and tenants from the government-owned Mile Long Property in Makati, which had been leased by the Rufino and Prieto families, owners of the Philippine Daily Inquirer.

 Sandiganbayan

 On December 8, 2017, President Duterte appointed Corpus-Mañalac as Associate Justice of the Sandiganbayan.
 She sits in the court's Fifth Division and is expected to serve until her mandatory retirement in 2036.